Damian-Curran/MNIST-Tensorflow-with-Flask/README.md

 # MNIST-Tensorflow-with-Flask

+In this repository we will be taking a look at the MNIST data set and investigating its different aspects while using it to train a model in Tensorflow and launching it as a webapp.

+TensorFlow is a Python library for fast numerical computing created and released by Google.
+It is a foundation library that can be used to create Deep Learning models directly or by using wrapper libraries that simplify the process built on top of TensorFlow.

 ## MNIST Data Set

 There are 4 different files.
 Two training and two test files, both are layed out in the same way.